Xiang-Pan/HOBO/REPORT.md

 100000 * (threshold - x) & recall<=threshold,
 \end{cases}$$

-100000 is just a large number for Lagrange method.
+100000 is just a large number for Lagrange method, **threshold is set to 95**.

 ## Method
 ![Model Architecture](./figures/flow.png)